-Heeding the same advice I give my executive job seeking clients, I connect with most people who ask me.
+I follow the advice I give to job seekers: I connect with most people who ask me.

-If I followed the advice from some who say that you should only connect with people you know, I wouldn’t accept invitations from prospective clients, because initially they’re strangers to me.
+If I followed the advice that you should only connect with people you know, I wouldn’t accept invitations from prospective clients, because initially they’re strangers to me.
 That practice makes no sense.

 Same holds true for job seekers.
 People you don’t know who want to connect with you may be the very people who can help you meet your career goals.

 Today I happened to receive an unusually high number of invitations to connect on LinkedIn, apparently due to strong engagement on a few of my recent LinkedIn posts.

 As I was sorting through them, I had the chance to more deeply revisit my “whether or not to connect on LinkedIn” criteria.

 I initially wrote this article about 10 years ago.
 My criteria (noted below) are about the same now as they were then.